aimee-mcneil-melville/ToDo-Full-Stack/packages/pupparazzi/README.md

       res.json([])
     })
     ```
+    Now let's hook up the router.
+In `server/server.ts` we first import our router.
+    ```js
+    import puppies from './routes/puppies.ts'
+    ```
-    Now let's hook up this routes.
-In `server/server.ts` we integrate our new router with `server.use` which we can then pass
+    Then we integrate our new router with `server.use` which we can then pass
     the prefix `/api/v1/puppies` we want to route from.
     ```js
-    import puppies from './routes/puppies.ts'
     // make sure you have this line to set up the JSON middleware server.use(express.json())
     server.use('/api/v1/puppies', puppies)